• Skip to main content

 4. Now, add your briny items

 I love this step because this is when I get to clean out the massive number of jars in my fridge.
-Olives, pickles, pickled okra, and marinated artichoke hearts are all perfect for a small charcuterie board.
+Olives, pickles, pickled okra, pickled asparagus, and marinated artichoke hearts are all perfect for a small charcuterie board.
 Even some stone ground mustard is a great way to add some acid to your board and it goes great with summer sausage.simple charcuterie board being built on white platter on white background

 5. Next, your fresh fruit and vegetables